 Could we see more pixels?
 The 27in iMac already boasts a 5K display, and the 21in model a 4K display.
 How long until we will see an 8K display?
 We may not have to wait long at all.
-Earlier this year a post by LG, shared by Cult of Mac here, seemed to suggest Apple is going to announce an "iMac 8k" later this year.
+Earlier this year a post by LG, shared by Cult of Mac here, seemed to suggest Apple was going to announce an "iMac 8k" later in 2018.
 The following was published on the LG website: "Apple has also announced that they will release the 'iMac 8K' with a super-high resolution display later this year".

-Before you get too excited, it's probably not true.
+Before you get too excited, it's very unlikely Apple would do so.
 The expense of such a display is likely to be one delaying issue, plus, if Apple did launch such a display on the iMac we could expect to see iMac displays get even larger.
 31in iMac anyone?

 While we don't expect the dimensions of the screen to change, there is a question of whether Apple could adopt OLED for the iMac display.
 The likelihood of that is slim right now - despite OLED appearing on the iPhone, as a technology it isn't really mature yet, and there are burn in issues and issues with colour shift that it is likely Apple would want to be addressed before it moved to OLED for its screen.

 There is one thing on the horizon as regards Apple and screens.
-The company has revealed that it is working on a new screen to accompany the Mac Pro when it launches (at some point in 2018 or beyond).
+The company has revealed that it is working on a new screen to accompany the Mac Pro when it launches (at some point in 2019 Apple says).
 This new screen is discussed here - it could offer more than the 5K Retina Apple's iMac currently offers.
 We also have this article on the new Mac Pro.

 Will the iMac get a screen to match?
 Probably not - the Retina display on the 27in iMac is still unsurpassed by any competitor.